functionalcraft/tundra/README.md

 yellowish orange base gradient with slightly muted accents and has the goal of being relaxing for the eyes as well as the mind.

-The accents form a 12-colour RYB colour wheel derived from CIE L*c*h° gradients between a small number of hand-picked colours (red, yellow, green and blue, to be specific).
+The accents form a 12-colour wheel derived from CIE L*c*h° gradients between a small number of hand-picked colours (red, yellow, green and blue, to be specific).
 Each accent colour also has a light and a dark variant, derived from specific lightness and chroma relations.
-All in all, this makes for a whopping 36 accent colours, not all of which should be used at the same time.
+All in all, this makes for a whopping 36 accent colours.
+The idea is not for all of them te be used at the same time, but to provide a pleasant and interesting basis.
-The colour schemes primarily use the medium shades.

 ![Tundra Color Palette - Dark](palette.svg)
 ![Tundra Color Palette - Light](palette_light.svg)